TheBizzle/BizzleLib.coffee/README.md

 BizzleLib.coffee
 ================

-My CoffeeScript library for handy structures I missed from Scala.
+A CoffeeScript library of Scala-inspired structures.

 **More info and complete code soon.**